dragonflydb/dragonfly/doc/dashtable.md

  scheme with probing, that means that they do not need anything like `dictEntry`.
  Dashtable uses lots of tricks to make its own metadata small.
 In our implementation, the average `tax` per entry is short of 20 bits compared to 64 bits in RD (dictEntry.next).
- Also, DT incremental resize is done when a single segment is full.
- It always adds constant space per split event.
-Assuming that key/pair entry is two 8 byte pointers like in RD, we can say that DT requires $16N + (8N/840) + 2.5N + O(1) \approx 19N$ bytes at 100% utilization.
-This number is very close to optimum.
+ In addition, DT incremental resize does not allocate a bigger table - instead it adds a single segment per split event.
+Assuming that key/pair entry is two 8 byte pointers like in RD, then DT requires $16N + (8N/840) + 2.5N + O(1) \approx 19N$ bytes at 100% utilization.
+This number is very close to the optimum of 16 bytes.
- In unlikely case when all segments grow together by factor of 2, i.e.
+ In unlikely case when all segments just doubled in size, i.e.
- DT is at 50% of utilization we will need $38N$ bytes.
-In practice, each segment grows independently from others, so the table has smooth memory usage of 20-30 bytes per item.
+ DT is at 50% of utilization we may need $38N$ bytes per item.
+ In practice, each segment grows independently from others, so the table has smooth memory usage of 22-32 bytes per item or **6-16 bytes overhead**.

- 2. Speed: RD requires an allocation for dictEntry per insertion and deallocation per deletion.
+ 1. Speed: RD requires an allocation for dictEntry per insertion and deallocation per deletion.
 In addition, RD uses chaining, which is cache unfriendly on modern hardware.
-There is a consensus in engineering and research communities that classic chaining schemes are much slower tha open addressing alternatives.
+There is a consensus in engineering and research communities that classic chaining schemes are slower tha open addressing alternatives.
  Having said that, DT also needs to go through a single level of indirection when fetching a segment pointer.
 However, DT's directory size is relatively small: in the example above, all 9K could resize in L1 cache.
 Once the segment is determined, the rest of the insertion, however, is very fast an mostly operates on 1-3 memory cache lines.
  Finally, during resizes, RD requires to allocate a bucket array of size `2N`.
  That could be time consuming - imagine an allocation of 100M buckets for example.
  DT on the other hand requires an allocation of constant size per new segment.
+DT is faster and what's more important - it's incremental ability is better.
+It eliminates latency spikes and reduces tail latency of the operations above.

+Please note that with all efficiency of Dashtable, it can not decrease drastically the overall memory usage.
+Its primary goal is to reduce waste around dictionary management.

+Having said that, by reducing metadata waste we could insert dragonfly-specific attributes into a table's metadata in order to implement other intelligent algorithms like forkless save.
+This is where Dragonfly's most impactfuls savings happen.

-## Comparison
+## Benchmarks

 There are many other improvements in dragonfly that save memory besides DT.
 I will not be able to cover them all here.
 The results below show the final result as of May 2022.